top of page

 • responsibility without collapse

-• ownership of my own growth
+• ownership of my own development

-I advanced rapidly.
+I advanced quickly.

 I retained clients.

-Eventually, it led me into executive leadership.
+Eventually, this led to executive leadership.

 What I did not yet understand was that I had been training a brain.